ryanburnette/jekyll-image-tag/README.md

 ### Configuration

-Jekyll Image Tag stores settings in an `image` key in your _config.yml.
+Jekyll Image Tag R stores settings in an `image` key in your _config.yml.

 **Example settings**